Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Teleparallel Born-Infeld gravity

 \section{Teleparallel Born-Infeld gravity}

 The action for Teleparallel Born-Infeld (TBI) gravity is given by

 where $f(T)$ is given by

-here $e = \det(e^A_\mu)$ is the determinant of the tetrad fields which are the fundamental variables in teleparallel gravity, $T$ is the torsion scalar, $\kappa = 8 \pi G$ is the gravitational constant, and $\Lambda$ is a parameter introducing the Born-Infeld non-linearity.
+here $e = \det(e^A_\mu)$ is the determinant of the tetrad fields which are the fundamental variables in teleparallel gravity, $T$ is the torsion scalar, $\kappa = 8 \pi G$ is the gravitational constant, and $\tilde{\Lambda}$ is a parameter introducing the Born-Infeld non-linearity.
 The specific form of this action introduces a non-linear modification that regularizes the action.
-In the limit $\Lambda \to \infty $ the function $f(T)$ reduces to $T$, recovering the standard TEGR, which is equivalent to general relativity.
+In the limit $\tilde{\Lambda} \to \infty $ the function $f(T)$ reduces to $T$, recovering the standard TEGR, which is equivalent to general relativity.

 TBI gravity defined by \eqref{eq:TBIact}, has the advantage of admitting an analytical solution in spherical symmetry \cite{Bahamonde:2021srr}.
-This solution can be interpreted as a generalization of the Schwarzschild solution, providing a novel framework for exploring deviations from general relativity and offering potential explanations for observed astrophysical phenomena.
+Although \cite{Bahamonde:2021srr} is formulated in the broader $f(T,B)$ framework, the specific background employed here is obtained there in the $B$-independent sector, i.e.\ as an exact vacuum solution of the Born-Infeld $f(T)$ model \eqref{eq:TBIact} (complex-tetrad branch; \cite[see Eqs.~(100-101) and the surrounding discussion]{Bahamonde:2021srr}).
+For convenience, we use the equivalent $A(r)$-$B(r)$ parametrization (see also \cite{2022PhRvD.106h4046B}).
 The metric reads as follows

 where